ColourDread/MyStuff/README.md

 ![image](https://github.com/ColourDread/MyStuff/assets/149001130/96e5787e-8339-4953-971a-ba0f5b1d9d39)

 ### Conclusions
-- The model has worked with an accuracy of 75%.
+- The model has achieved an accuracy of 75%.

 # Final Conclusions
 - As satellites are continually monitoring and photographing the planet, an application of this type can be very useful to detect particularly sensitive areas so that they can be subjected to stricter surveillance, thereby helping to prevent fires.